ktr0731/evans/README.md

 message: ""
 ```

-JSON output is also available with `--json` option.
+JSON output is also available with `--out json` option.

 ## Other features
 ### gRPC-Web